feng1m8/author-response-letter/README.md

 ## Change log

+- 2022 10/7
-- Replaced abbreviations of RC and AR with Comment and Response, respectively.
+    - Replaced abbreviations of RC and AR with Comment and Response, respectively
-- Added automatical index insert to `\RC`.
+    - Added automatical index insert to `\RC`
-- Changed the margins.
+    - Changed the margins
     - Changed the title's size
+- 2023 10/7
+    - Changed the margin after \section.
+    - Updated an example